ldynia/git-workshop/readme.md

 ```

 ## Discarding committed changes
-Often you will find yourself in the situation that you committed some changes that you will have to discard.
+Another thing that you'll often encounter is the situation that you committed some changes that you will have to discard.
 No stress here.
 With Git you are able to discard discards commits as well.

-To discard commit you have to copy **hash** associated with it and run `git reset --hard <commit_hash> `
+To discard a commit, you have to copy **hash** associated with it and run `git reset --hard <commit_hash> `

 ```shell
 # list project content